-I am attorney Albert F. Pennisi, and I have extensive experience with all types of probate and estate administration.
-You can come to my law office for help with the administration of estates of all sizes.
+At Daniels Norelli Cecere & Tavel P.C., our attorneys have extensive experience with all types of probate and estate administration.
+You can come to our law offices for help with the administration of estates of all sizes.
 While working with an attorney is not required, it is often a good idea, especially if you have never administered an estate or the estate’s assets are complex.
 Under some circumstances, attorneys’ fees are paid out of the estate, eliminating concerns about the costs of hiring a lawyer.
-Please speak with me to learn how I may assist you.
+Please speak with us to learn how we may assist you.

 What Are Your Fiduciary Duties?

 A fiduciary is an individual who has a duty to act for another party’s benefit.
 In probate and estate administration, a fiduciary is trusted with the management of the estate and assets of another.
 If you are an executor or administrator of an estate or trustee of a trust, you have a fiduciary duty to the decedent and to the estate or trust’s beneficiaries.

 According to the New York Surrogate’s Court, a fiduciary “is responsible for the prompt, efficient and impartial administration of the decedent’s estate.”
 Fiduciaries must also “comply with strict requirements for notifying persons who have a legal interest in the estate of any matters which may affect those interests.”